Tsuyoshi Hiroshige: History

 The following year, in January 2003, he joined the Kyokushin-kan International Organization Honbu, which was established by Hatsuo Royama, and served as the organization's deputy director.
 In Kyokushin-Kan, he would again tutor many martial artists that would later win Karate championships, including Ryosuke Tokaibayashi, Nozomu Natsuhara, Yusuke Fujii, and Masaki Fujii.
-To honour for his prestige in martial arts instruction, the 1st Hiroshige Dojo Cup Kyokushin Karate Championship was held at the Kawasaki Gymnasium in In August 2013.
+To honour for his prestige in martial arts instruction, the 1st Hiroshige Dojo Cup Kyokushin Karate Championship was held at the Kawasaki Gymnasium in August 2013.

-In February 2017, he resigned from the post of deputy director, voluntarily withdrew from Kyokushin-kan.
-Hiroshige would subsequently establish the "Kyokushin Budo Karate Federation Kyokushin Kenbukai".
-Hiroshige died on April 18, 2018 at the age of 70.
+In February 2017 he resigned from the post of deputy director, voluntarily withdrew from Kyokushin-kan.
+Hiroshige would subsequently establish the "Kyokushin Budo Karate Organization Kyokushin Kenbukai".
+Hiroshige died on April 18, 2018, at the age of 70.